mattrglobal/oidc-portable-identities/spec.md

 * `op-bound`: the "classical" OpenID Connect identifier.
 The identifier is built by concatinating the `sub` value, created and maintained by the OP, and the OP's issuer URL.

 did\_methods\_supported
 : OPTIONAL.
 A JSON array of strings used in conjunction with the identifier type `did`.
 This metadata element describes whether the client supports the resolution of [@!decentralized_identifiers] and further more which decentralized identifier methods.
-Each array value contains the DID method `method-name` as per [@!decentralized_identifiers].
+Each array value contains the DID method name as per [@!decentralized_identifiers].
 A full enumeration of DID methods can be found in the "decentralized identifier method registry" (see [@!did_specs_registry]).

 [TBD] is this element required if the did subject identifier type is supported?